kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 let originalImage = animalImageView.image
 ```

-This keeps a reference to the original animal, which you'll need if the animation is reversed.
+This keeps a reference to the original animal, which you’ll need if the animation is reversed.
 Add the following code to the completion block of the `imageChangeAnimator`:

 ```swift
 if position == .start {